rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 * Windows Mobile/CE

 ####Method Access:

-<ul><li><i class="icon-book"></i>Class Method: This method can only be accessed via the API class object. <ul><li><code>EB.RhoConnectClient.logout()</code> </li></ul></li></ul>
+* Class Method: This method can only be accessed via the API class object.
+	* <code>EB.RhoConnectClient.logout()</code>

 ### setNotification(<span class="text-info">STRING</span> sourceName)
-The RhoConnectClient system uses notifications to provide information about the sync process to a Rhodes application.
+<p>The RhoConnectClient system uses notifications to provide information about the sync process to a Rhodes application.
 Notifications can be setup once for the duration of runtime or each time a sync is triggered.
 Once a sync is processing for a model, notifications are called with parameters containing sync process state.
-Your application can use this information to display different wait pages, progress bars, etc. setNotification will set notification for a model.
+Your application can use this information to display different wait pages, progress bars, etc. setNotification will set notification for a model.</p>

 ####Parameters
 <ul><li>sourceName : <span class='text-info'>STRING</span><p>
-Source name for which notification will be enabled.
-Use '*' to set notification for all models. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>
+<p>Source name for which notification will be enabled.
+Use &lsquo;*&rsquo; to set notification for all models.</p>
+ </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Returns
-Synchronous Return:<ul><li>Void</li></ul>
+Synchronous Return:

+* Void

 ####Platforms